pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 This will work but remember using columns as the first parameter when doing a lookup (`[col, row]` instead of `[row][col]`) is less common and may be confusing to users.
 Ensure to document this clearly in the API if this is something you decide to do.

-For completeness you could also do the same as _Array Option 3_ and use rows as the main array and layout the data in column major format, using the same multiply implementation as for rows.
+For completeness you could also do the same as _Array Option 3_ and use rows as the main array and layout the data in column major format, using the same multiply implementation as for row major.

 {% raw %}